-The Black Horse is the last of five pubs once located in Dry Drayton and has recently been closed and put up for sale.
+The Black Horse is the last of five pubs once located in Dry Drayton and had been closed and put up for sale at the end of 2016.
 The Grade-II listed building is thought to date from the late 1700s or early 1800s and has been a pub since 1780.

-Fearing sale to a developer, a community steering group has been set up to raise funds to buy the Black Horse, renovate it, find a suitable tenant and re-open it.
+Fearing sale to a developer, a community steering group was set up to raise funds to buy the Black Horse, renovate it, find a suitable tenant and re-open it.

-Please sign up to our newsletter to keep up to date with what we are doing and receive news of events we are organising and opportunities to become an investor.
+Please sign up to our newsletter to keep up to date with what we are doing and receive news of events we are organising and further news concerning the Black Horse.